-- Length of time waiting for a transplant, taken from the time that the illness progressed to a point that a transplant would be of immediate benefit - Important medical factors, such as the closeness of tissue-matching and matching of organ quality to estimated recipient survival - The urgency of the transplant given the likely deterioration of the patient's health without transplantation, especially if patient survival is immediately threatened by that deterioration - Medical need, in terms of how sick the patient is without transplantation, and the prospects for transplantation to improve the patient's outcome (both in terms of survival and quality of life) - Logistical considerations in making the transplant available to the recipient within an appropriate timeframe (see below) - Anthropomorphic measurements for some organs, especially hearts and lungs.
+- Length of time waiting for a transplant, taken from the time that the illness progressed to a point that a transplant would be of immediate benefit - Important medical factors, such as the closeness of tissue-matching and matching of organ quality to estimated recipient survival - The urgency of the transplant given the likely deterioration of the patient's health without transplantation, especially if patient survival is immediately threatened by that deterioration

+- Medical need, in terms of how sick the patient is without transplantation, and the prospects for transplantation to improve the patient's outcome (both in terms of survival and quality of life) - Logistical considerations in making the transplant available to the recipient within an appropriate timeframe (see below) - Anthropomorphic measurements for some organs, especially hearts and lungs.

-For most organs, organ allocation is organised according to both location and need.
-The time between removal of the organ from the donor and its implantation into the recipient (the ischaemic time) is critical to post-transplantation outcomes.
-The majority of donated organs are allocated within their home state, which assists in minimising this ischaemic time.
+The time between removal of the organ from the donor and its implantation into the recipient (the ischaemic time) is critical to post- transplantation outcomes.
+State based allocation ( (organs are allocated within their home state), assists in minimising this ischaemic time but is not always most appropriate.
+Further information on National Allocation of solid organs can be found in the ADTCA-TSANZ-OTA National Standard Operating Procedure, Organ Allocation, Organ Rotation, Urgent Listing.

-Organs donated in New Zealand may be offered to Australian units, and vice versa, if there is no suitable recipient in the donor country or as required by an urgent listing.
+Organs donated in New Zealand may be offered to Australian units, and vice versa where logistics and ischaemic times allow.
+If there is no suitable recipient in the donor country or as required by an urgent listing.

-2.8 Vigilance and Surveillance
+2.7 Vigilance and Surveillance